steint23/a2j-kommunikationsplattform/README.md

 ### DIY

-If you're familiar with deploying node applications, the built-in Remix app server is production-ready.
+If you're familiar with deploying node applications, React Router can create a production-ready build.

 Make sure to deploy the output of `npm run build`